 One option, in the face of apparently conflicting uses of ‘fact’, is to posit an ambiguity.
 (Fine 1982, p.
 54) There are two kinds of entity associated with different uses of ‘fact’: one kind has one mode of being (it simply exists), the other has having two modes of being (it may exist without obtaining).
 “Bipolar” facts correspond, roughly, to what some philosophers call possible states of affairs.

-King (1995 and 2007) argues that all propositions are facts, although not the ones that we might expect.
+King (1995, 2007, 2014) argues that all propositions are facts, although not the ones that we might expect.
 The proposition that Mary loves John is not the fact that Mary loves John but rather (to a first approximation) the following fact: Mary, loving, and John being the semantic values of linguistic items standing in a certain syntactic relation (represented by a phrase marker tree) which encodes instantiation.
 King argues that his account has many virtues.
 It helps solve the problem of the unity of the proposition (see the previous section), insofar as the structure of a proposition derives from the syntactic structure of a corresponding sentence.
 It requires relatively minimal ontological commitments: if one accepts that there are languages with expressions designating objects and properties and in which certain syntactic relations encode instantiation, then one will accept King-propositions.
 The account also provides for finely individuated propositions: differences in syntactic structure of sentences will carry over to differences in the propositions expressed.
 Given that the existence of King-propositions seems to depend on their being language-users who use language in certain ways, King is a conceptualist about propositions.
 (See section 7.2 above).

 In discussing the question of whether there are properties, D. M. Armstrong (1989) distinguishes sparse from abundant conceptions of properties.
 Following standard terminology, let us say that when a predicate has a property as its semantic content, the predicate expresses that property.
 (For simplicity, we will assume that sentences can have propositions as semantic contents.)
 Under an abundant conception of properties, whether a predicate expresses a property depends only on its broadly syntactic facts about it.
 The simplest abundant conception holds that every well-formed predicate expresses a property.
 According to sparse conceptions, not every syntactically well-formed predicate expresses a property.